HenrikBengtsson/future/README.md

 mc.cores+1
          3
 ```
-This particular result tells us that option `mc.cores` was set such that we are allowed to use in total 3 processes including the main process.
+This particular result tells us that the `mc.cores` option was set such that we are allowed to use in total 3 processes including the main process.
 In other words, with these settings, there will be 2 background processes serving the multisession futures.
 The `availableCores()` is also agile to different options and system environment variables.
 For instance, if compute cluster schedulers are used (e.g. TORQUE/PBS and Slurm), they set specific environment variable specifying the number of cores that was allotted to any given job; `availableCores()` acknowledges these as well.
 If nothing else is specified, all available cores on the machine will be utilized, cf. `parallel::detectCores()`.
 For more details, please see `help("availableCores", package="future")`.

 #### Multicore Futures